theory/justatheory/content/post/security/problem-with-disk-encryption.md

 Mostly.

 Periodically, vulnerabilities arise that allow circumvention of device encryption, usually by exploiting a bug in a background service.
-OS vendors generally fix such issues quickly, so keep your system up to date.
-And if you work in IT, enable full disk encryption on all of your users' devices and disks.
-Doing so greatly reduces the risk of sensitive data exposure due to lost or stolen personal devices.
+OS vendors tend to fix such issues quickly, so keep your system up to date.
+And if you work in IT, enable full disk encryption on all of your users' devices and drives.
+Doing so greatly reduces the risk of sensitive data exposure via lost or stolen personal devices.

 Servers, however, are another matter.